-- (i) Fixed Pricing Model.
-Contractual rates remain constant throughout the contract period; any changes will be subject to mutual agreements via contract variations. - (ii) Price Review Model.
+(i) Fixed Pricing Model

+Contractual rates remain constant throughout the contract period; any changes will be subject to mutual agreements via contract variations.

+(ii) Price Review Model

 Baseline rate is established for a defined period coupled with established means of reviewing the prices to account for external price changes.
-Provisions for pricing reviews could include one or more of the following: - Fixed percentage price escalation which can be proposed by provider or defined by buyer - Cost adjustment factors using formulas that take into different economic indices - Obligations to review pricing in event of government policy changes which has cost impact on resources. (e.g. PWM reviews) - Obligations to co-share savings in event provider is able to receive technology or productivity grants or subsidies from government for contracted operations.
+Provisions for pricing reviews could include one or more of the following:

+- Fixed percentage price escalation which can be proposed by provider or defined by buyer.
+Price escalation would generally apply to material and manpower provisions being contracted.
+Provider may factor in escalation on their overheads as well since cost for these components would grow with time. - Cost adjustment factors using formulas that take into account different economic indices. - Obligations to review pricing in event of government policy changes which has cost impact on resources (e.g. PWM), or other economic forces such as inflation. - Obligations to co-share savings in the event provider is able to receive technology or productivity grants or subsidies from government for contracted operations.